baridhi/personal_website/index.markdown

 ## Welcome!

 I am a 4th-year PhD student in Economics at Boston University.
-My research interests are in textual methods, macroeconomics, corporate finance, and history.
+My research interests are in behavioral macroeconomics, textual methods, corporate finance, and history.

 I previously worked at the European Central Bank and the Fama-Miller Center of the University of Chicago.